Dadodadolontong/CYCLE-SCAN-MOBILE-ASSETS-API/PRD.md

 - **FR-TRANSFER-002**: System shall implement approval workflows for transfers
 - **FR-TRANSFER-003**: System shall track transfer status and history
 - **FR-TRANSFER-004**: System shall support bulk asset transfers
+ - **FR-TRANSFER-005**: Upon final approval, system shall automatically sync the transfer to Oracle ERP in the background and mark the transfer as completed on success; failures shall be logged and available for retry.

 ### 4.7 Reporting & Analytics
 - **FR-REPORT-001**: System shall generate asset inventory reports